plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/deep_nets.md

 deepnet.eval();
 ```

+### Select layer

-Next, we need to specify the layer to target.
-If we look at the ResNet50 metamers in Figure 2e from {cite:alp}`Feather2023-model-metam`, we can see an interesting progression in layers 2 through 4: the layer 2 metamer looks almost identical to the target image, the layer 3 metamer starts to add RGB noise, and the layer 4 is almost completely unidentifiable, looking almost completely like random RGB noise.
+Next, we specify the layer to target.
+Figure 2e from {cite:alp}`Feather2023-model-metam` shows an interesting progression for ResNet50 metamers: the layer 2 metamer looks almost like the target image, the layer 3 metamer shows some RGB noise, and the layer 4 metamer is almost completely unidentifiable.

-Let's start with `"layer3"`, but note the metamer synthesis procedure in this notebook works with any of `"layer2"`, `"layer3"`, or `"layer4"` (and possibly others, they just haven't been tested).
+Let's start with `"layer3"`.
+See [](feather2023) for the other layers, and note that you can specify multiple layers simultaneously.

 ```{code-cell} ipython3
 target_layer = "layer3"
 ```

 :::{admonition} How do I know what layers I can use?
-:class: dropdown question
+:class: dropdown hint

 You can view possible layer names with {external+torchvision:func}`torchvision.models.feature_extraction.get_graph_node_names`.
 (For more details on the node naming conventions, please see the {external+torchvision:ref}`About Node Names <about-node-names>` heading in the {external+torchvision:doc}`torchvision documentation <feature_extraction>`.)